The Human Body in Traditional Chinese Medicine (TCM)

-Functional Entities: Traditional Chinese Medicine maintains a holistic view of the body.
+Traditional Chinese Medicine maintains a holistic view of the body.
 Rather than being a strictly physical specimen, the body is viewed as being composed of physical and non-physical substances.

 Organs in TCM are viewed by their function, not physical makeup

 It is these three major functional entities that give us the Traditional Chinese Medical (TCM) model of the body, and are used to determine health, illnesses, and used to diagnose illnesses and prescribe treatments.

 The three major functional entities in TCM are:

 - The Five Fundamental Substances: Qi or chi, Xue (Blood), Jinye (Body Fluids), Jing (Essence), and Shen (Spirit).